GilOliveira/schemadotorg/modules/schemadotorg_content_moderation/README.md

 ------------

-The **Schema.org Blueprints Content Moderation** automatically enables content moderation and scheduling for Schema.org types as they are created.
+The **Schema.org Blueprints Content Moderation** automatically enables content moderation for Schema.org types as they are created.

 Features